yz93/LAVT-RIS/README.md

 which prevented scaling up training speed with more GPUs.
 We recommend training this model on 8 GPUs
 (and same as before with batch size 32).
-* We plan to verify this new implementation with multiple runs and report the results.

 ## Setting Up
 ### Preliminaries